nguyenhaison1999/CS333-Linux_kernel_module_randomNumber/README.md

   ```
   $ cc -o user_test user_test.c
   ```
-  - Now run the file with the cmd
+  - Now run the file with the terminal
   ```
   $ sudo ./user_test
   ```
-  You should see the random number output on the screen
+  You should see the random number output on your terminal.
+The number also appears in kernel log, use `dmesg` to check if wanted.

 6. To remove the module, use
 ```